aerosoul94/fatx-tools/README.md

 # fatx-tools
-A set of data recovery tools for the Xbox Original and Xbox 360 consoles.
+These are set of data recovery tools for the Xbox Original and Xbox 360 consoles.

+* These tools are still a work in progress!
-These tools were written under a Python 2.7.16 environment.
+* These tools were written under a Python 2.7.16 environment.
+* It is not yet compatible with Python 3.

-**These tools are still a work in progress!
-Please help by reporting bugs.
-Usage instructions will eventually be written.**
+* Usage instructions will eventually be written.

+ Please feel free to report bugs or submit pull requests.

 ## TODO
-- [ ] Create a GUI
+- [X] Create a GUI
 - [ ] Package as native executable
 - [ ] **Optimize, refactor, and document!**
 - [ ] Create Wiki pages